Semirom

 Semirom (سميرم) (Note: Also romanized as Semīrom; also known as Samirum and Sīmrom) is a city in the Central District of Semirom County, Isfahan province, Iran, serving as the capital of both the county and the district.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 26,260 in 6,593 households.
 The following census in 2011 counted 25,122 people in 7,036 households.
 The 2016 census measured the population of the city as 26,942 people in 8,304 households.

 Geography

 Location

 The city of Semirom is located 165 km south of Isfahan and in the eastern foothills of the Zagros mountains.
 Semirom is located on the steep slopes of Mount Behrez and Mount Siah, in fact, the city of Semirom is surrounded by many mountains.

+Climate

+Semirom has a cold semi-arid climate (BSk, according to the Köppen climate classification), with a Mediterranean-influenced hot-summer humid continental climate (Dsa) pattern.